aguerson/omniauth-v2-shibboleth/README.md

 ### debug mode

 When you deploy a new application, you may want to confirm the assumed attributes are correctly provided by Shibboleth SP.
-OmniAuth Shibboleth strategy provides a confirmation option :debug.
+OmniAuth Shibboleth provider strategy provides a confirmation option :debug.
 If you set :debug true, you can see the environment variables provided at the /auth/shibboleth/callback uri.

     % vi config/initializer/omniauth.rb
     Rails.application.config.middleware.use OmniAuth::Builder do